bertramdev/grails-asset-pipeline/README.md

 Contributions
 -------------
+All contributions are of course welcome as this is an ACTIVE project.
+Any help with regards to reviewing platform compatibility, adding more tests, and general cleanup is most welcome.
 Thanks to several people for suggestions throughout development.
 Notably: Rick Jensen (@cdeszaq), and more to follow I'm sure...

 Additional Resources